 Are you a well-established business that is booming?
-QuickBooks might be better, and I’ll tell you why.
+QuickBooks online might be better, and I’ll tell you why.
 Are you unsure what you need?
 You might want to ride the Wave for now and hop on the QuickBooks train later.

 I’ll rely on both my experience as a QuickBooks user and small business owner, and I’ll provide some feedback from verified online users I call my Tech Troop who know and love all things technology and only care enough to recommend the very best.

 Intuit QuickBooks, or QuickBooks, is arguably the most popular online accounting solution today with over 2.2 million users worldwide.

 Why is it so popular?
 Because it offers the functionality for both the small business owner sending out their first batch of invoices to the CFOs of larger businesses that rely on its advanced reporting features.